Common law marriage is a myth – you need real protection for your future

 Our cohabitation dispute solicitors can help to identify what you and your ex are entitled to, and assist you in reaching an amicable agreement over the settlement wherever possible.

-Speak to one of our cohabitation solicitors now by calling 01924 290 029 or you can request a call back.
+Speak to one of our cohabitation solicitors now by calling 01924 290 029 or use our online enquiry form.

 Our cohabitation law services